What is a One Person Corporation?

 • Issuance of the Certificate of Registration with the SEC-approved Amended AOI.

-What are the documentary requirements to transfer the ownership of an OPC at the BIR?
+What are the documentary requirements to transfer the ownership of an OPC at the BIR and SEC?

 Mandatory Requirements: